leematos/circus/docs/source/index.rst

 Besides processes, Circus can also bind sockets.
-Since every process managed by Circus is a child of the main Circus daemon, that means any program that's controlled by Circus can use those sockets.
+Since every process managed by Circus is a child of the main Circus daemon any program that's controlled by Circus can use those sockets.

 Running a socket is as simple as adding a *socket* section in the config file::